PixelsUp/GlitchMatic/README.md

 ### Animation Style

-- **Character Animations**: Smooth, responsive movements including running, jumping, and attacking.
+- **Character Animations**: Smooth, responsive movements including running, rolling, and attacking.
+They respond to the players' inputs, selected to be as intuitive as possible.
+They try to be as clear as possible and interact responsively with the weapon animations of the character.
+These are developed to get a clear feel of the combat.
 - **Enemy Animations**: Erratic and glitchy movements reflecting the unstable environment.
+They act according to the players actions, as they are adjusted to be used along the main mechanics of the game.
-- **Scenario Animations**: Glitchy environmental elements change unpredictably.
+- **Scenario Animations**: Glitchy environmental elements change in every room, making the player feel better about the replayability of the game.
+They make the enemies feel more alive and intreractable.

 ---